ryersondmp/sa11y/README.md

 Have a question or any feedback?
 Submit it as an [issue](https://github.com/ryersondmp/sa11y/issues) or email: [adam.chaboryk@ryerson.ca](mailto:adam.chaboryk)

 # Privacy statement
 No personal data is *ever* collected when you use Sa11y.
 No tracking, no analytics, no cookies, no third party content.
 Sa11y only uses your browser’s local storage to remember the state of optional rulesets and other features you enable.
-For example: when you enable the Readability check or display the Page Outline panel, it will remain enabled while you browse other pages until you turn it off.
+For example, when you enable the Readability check or display the Page Outline panel, it will remain enabled while you browse other pages until you turn it off.

-Sa11y is open source and has been adapted by many developers.
-Your privacy is guaranteed when you use the official repository or plugins.